AICorpGlobal/HR-Job/Job-Role-Definition/SalesExecutive.md

 ## Requirements:

   - Bachelor's degree in Business, Marketing, or a related field.
-(B. Tech/B. E. in Any Specialization is preferred).
+(Bachelors  in Any Specialization is preferred).
   - Proven track record of successfully selling B2B SaaS products to international customers.
   - Strong sales acumen, demonstrated by exceeding sales quotas and effectively managing the sales process.
   - Experience in shaping and fostering a positive sales culture within a team.